Jonathan Dickinson State Park: Recreational activities

-The park has such amenities as bicycling, boat tours, boating, cabins, canoeing, fishing, hiking, horse trails, kayaking, picnicking areas, swimming, wildlife viewing and full camping facilities.
+Park amenities include bicycling, boat tours, boating, cabins, canoeing, fishing, hiking, horse trails, kayaking, picnicking areas, swimming, wildlife viewing and full camping facilities.
 It also has the Elsa Kimbell Environmental Education and Research Center, with exhibits about the park's natural and cultural history.
 The park operates a 44-passenger boat for tours of Trapper Nelson's homestead.

 In film

 Jonathan Dickinson State Park was used to film the first segment of the second episode of BBC's Walking with Monsters, set in Late Carboniferous Kansas.

 Popular Mountain bike channels on YouTube such as BKXC and BCPOV have featured the park's Camp Murphy Mountain Bike trails.